Social media privacy

 Follow these guidelines as you explore transparency on social media:

 - Choose your platform.
-Which social media platform fits best for you and your business.
+Which social media platform fits best for you and your accounting firm.

 - Content.
 Mix things up.
 Post information, get personal and share other people’s information.